Frequently Asked Questions

 Q: Will you provide questions and content for our groups to discuss?

 A: Yes!
-Beginning March 5 and every Tuesday at 6:00pm PST you’ll have access to our Cultivate Discussion Guide with questions from the weekend message adapted especially to encourage real conversation and empower women to live out their faith.
+Every Monday at 6:00pm PST you’ll have access to our Cultivate Discussion Guide with questions from the weekend message adapted especially to encourage real conversation and empower women to live out their faith.
 Under the direction of your leader, you’re free to discuss and expand on message topics, scripture or real life issues that are meaningful to you – all while connecting in a community of kindness.

 Q: I’m in a mixed community group now.
 How is a women’s Cultivate group different?